Vector theory of gravity: Universe without black holes and solution of dark energy problem: Introduction

-There are several unwanted issues about general relativity.
-E.g., it is not compatible with quantum theory; it can not explain why Universe is spatially flat; it does not provide a mechanism of matter generation at the Big Bang; and it can not explain the value of the cosmological term (mysterious dark energy).
+There are questions that general relativity is unable to answer without extending the model.
+E.g., general relativity alone can not explain why Universe is spatially flat; it does not provide a mechanism of matter generation at the Big Bang; and it can not explain the value of the cosmological term (mysterious dark energy).
 It also predicts existence of singularities such as black holes when a massive star collapses into a point with zero volume and infinite matter density.
 One can argue that general relativity becomes invalid in the vicinity of singularities and a quantum theory of gravity will remove them.
 In contrast, the present theory is free of such singularities at the classical level.
 Namely, the end point of a gravitational collapse is not a point singularity but rather a stable star with a reduced mass.
 One should mention that black holes have never been observed directly and \textquotedblleft evidences\textquotedblright\ of their existence are based on the presumption that general relativity describes gravity for strong field.
 Until signatures of the event horizons are found the existence of black holes will not be proven.

 Here we propose an alternative theory of gravity which is a Lagrangian-based vector field theory in fixed four dimensional Euclidean space.
 The present vector theory is a metric theory of gravity \cite{Will93} which means that space-time is endowed with a symmetric equivalent metric $f_{ik\text{ }}$ formed out of the vector field and Euclidean metric.
 Matter and nongravitational fields respond only to the space-time metric $f_{ik\text{ } } $.
 The world lines of test bodies are geodesics of that metric and in local freely falling frames the nongravitational laws of physics are those of special relativity.
 Our theory is prior-geometric for it contains the fixed background Euclidean geometry (Euclidean metric) and gravity is a dynamical four-vector field in this geometry which generates the space-time curvature (equivalent metric $f_{ik\text{ }}$).